 Rule #1 of copy editing: Clarity conquers creativity.

-Rule #2 of copy editing: Long copy is better than short copy.
+Rule #2 of copy editing: Long copy is often better than short copy.
 But concise copy will make you more cash.

 First, we pick one potential customer.
 You know, the one during the customer discovery interviews that wanted to “grab you by the throat” to do business with you.
 That customer.